 Quick Thick-Cut Pan Seared Pork Chops | Kita Roberts GirlCarnivore.com

-• Pork Chops – I use pork chops that are 1 inch thick.
+• Pork Chops – Use pork chops that are 1 inch thick.
 If you use different thicknesses, keep in mind that the cooking time will be different.

-• Seasonings – I use salt and pepper to keep this recipe super quick and simple, but feel free to use whatever seasonings you like.
+• Seasonings – Salt and black pepper keep this recipe simple, but add any seasonings you would like.

 • Butter – you can use salted or unsalted butter but you may want to adjust the amount of salt you add yourself accordingly.